gemrb/gemrb.github.io/GUIScript/functions/Window_CreateMapControl.md

 ---
 title: Window_CreateMapControl
 module: _GemRB
-layout: gs-function
 ---

 **Prototype:** GemRB.CreateMapControl (WindowIndex, ControlID, x, y, w, h, [LabelID, FlagResRef[, Flag2ResRef]])

 **Metaclass Prototype:** CreateMapControl (ControlID, x, y, w, h, [LabelID, FlagResRef [, Flag2ResRef]]

 **Description:**    Creates and adds a new Area Map Control to a Window.
 If WindowIndex and ControlID (not ControlIndex!) point to a valid control, it will replace that control with the MapControl using the original control's dimensions (x,y,w,h are ignored).
 It is possible to associate a variable